swegroup7b/CEN3031-GitWorkflow/README.md

 ![Image](https://github.com/kapooramanpreet/CEN3031-GitWorkflow/blob/master/Workflow.png)

-**Each group member must commit at least once before the end of this session**
+**Note : The goal of this session is to adopt yourself to the workflow rather than focus on programming.
+Each group member must commit at least once before the end of this session**

 ## Steps:-